Rust Belt Arcana: Tarot and Natural History in the Exurban Wilds

 by Matt Stansberry Author and David Wilson Author

-A young bear--The Fool--is cast off from its mother in the spring to wander a fragmented suburban forest, to be harried by dogs and traffic, chased through golf courses and farms.
-An ocean-going trout climbs industrial, sewage-tainted rivers in the Midwest.
-The river is both sick and healthy, the trout, understood here as The Magician, is both wild and made.
-What does the Tarot have to tell us about the flora and fauna of the industrial Midwest?
-Rust Belt Arcana uses this time-tested structure to explain, juxtaposing the characteristics of the cards of the Tarot's Major Arcana to the creatures and plants around us.
+Portrayed as a young bear separated from its mother in spring, The Fool faces a fragmented suburban forest.
+An ocean-bound trout Magician climbs sewage-tainted rivers in the Midwest.
+What does the Tarot have to tell us about the flora and fauna of the places where nature meets industry?
+Rust Belt Arcana uses this time-tested structure to explain, juxtaposing the characteristics of the cards of the Tarot's Major Arcana to the creatures and plants of our real-life surroundings.
 The idiosyncratic essays that result connect biology and natural history to the human condition; they are stories of abundance and loss, limning the persistent remnant wilderness of the Rust Belt.
 Exploring this natural history helps us to see beauty in a beleaguered landscape often dismissed as unremarkable, and to define our remarkable place in it.
-By Matt Stansberry, with illustrations by David Wilson.
+(Short Discount)

 You must log in to comment.